-18.3.
+22.3.
 Variables

 Description A robot program can make use of variables to store and update various values during runtime.
-Two kinds of variables are available: T P lation variables hese can be used by multiple programs and their names and values are ersisted together with the robot installation (see).
-Installation variables keep their alue after the robot and control box has been rebooted.
-Regular program variables These are available to the running program only and their values are lo as the program is stopped. he robot program uses script variables to store information about waypoints. elect the Show Waypoints checkbox, under Variables to show script variables in Variable types bool int float A boolean variable whose value is either True or False.
-A whole number in the range from - 2147483648 to 2147483647 (32 bit).
-A floating point number (decimal) (32 bit). noat A housing point number (decimal) (oz bit).
+Two kinds of variables are available: Installation variables These can be used by multiple programs and their names and values persisted together with the robot installation (see).
+Installation variab value after the robot and control box has been rebooted.
+T Regular program variables These are available to the running program only and their values are lost as soon as the program is stopped.
+T S wwaypoints The robot program uses script variables to store information about waypoints.
+Select the Show Waypoints checkbox, under Variables to show script variables ir the variables list.
+Variable types bool int A boolean variable whose value is either True or False.
+A whole number in the range from - 2147483648 to 2147483647 (32 bit). float A floating point number (decimal) (32 bit).

 string A sequence of characters.

 pose A vector describing the location and orientation in Cartesian space.
-It is a combination of a position vector (x , y , z) and a rotation vector (rx , ry , rz) representing the orientation, written p[x, y, z, rx, ry, rz].
+It is a combination of a position vector ( $x$ , $y$ , $z$ ) and a rotation vector ( $rx$ , $ry$ , $rz$ ) representing the orientation, written p[x, y, z, rx, ry, rz].

 list A sequence of variables.

-19. Program Tab
+23. Program Tab